tailedfantasy/CSI-Replicator-GUI/README.md

 # CSI Replicator GUI

-A Python-based GUI tool to replicate Docker images between Harbor registries (e.g., from multiple projects to various site-specific registries) using `skopeo`.
+A Python-based GUI tool to replicate Docker images between Harbor registries (e.g., from multiple projects to various site-specific registries) using `skopeo`.this developed for instances where you have access to replicate through skopeo but no direct access authentication to foreighn harbors.

 ## Features
 - 🖥️ **User Friendly GUI**: Select environments and input tags easily.